akscoder082003/Caesar-Cipher/README.md

 # Caesar-Cipher

-The Caesar cipher is a simple encryption technique that was used by Julius Caesar to send secret messages to his allies.
+The Caesar cipher also known as _shift cipher_ is a simple encryption technique that was used by Julius Caesar to send secret messages to his allies.
 It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
 For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.

 ### Diagram: